Skip Navigation

 }

-The entire result is a very clean test, but unless you have seen an example of one of these underlying objects, it may look like a bunch of magic.
-If you're curious, you can examine the entire source here.
-Let's take a look at the ChangePasswordWindow.java source:
+The entire result is a clean test, but unless you have seen an example of one of these underlying objects, it may look like a bunch of magic.
+Let's look at the ChangePasswordWindow.java source:

 public class ChangePasswordWindow extends Window {